LoStis-World/tailwind-mask/README.md

 # Tailwind CSS Mask Plugin
 A Tailwind CSS plugin that provides utilities for working with mask properties, allowing you to easily apply masking effects to your elements.

-### Try it on the [TailwindCSS Playground](https://play.tailwindcss.com/sRf6nKJ5Qw)
+Try it on the [TailwindCSS Playground](https://play.tailwindcss.com/sRf6nKJ5Qw)

-# Tailwind CSS Mask Plugin

-A Tailwind CSS plugin that extends Tailwind CSS with utilities for masking properties, enabling easy application of masking effects to HTML elements.

 ## Installation